 Recently I took one of them for a few photowalks paired with the Pentax 40mm pancake lens.
 Here a few samples of the roll.

-Continue reading “A walk with the Pentax MV and 40mm lens”
+Continue reading “A photowalk with the Pentax MV and the pancake 40mm lens”

 At last, week 2 with the Minolta Dynax 5 is over.
 A bit disappointing in using it, I didn’t like the lens, a standard Minolta kitlens 35-70mm F4.0.
 Not really usable in low light but even in the light of fall it didn’t work well.
 Autofocus was nah and the color rendering not spectaculair.
 I also used a film that is not to spectaculair – Agfa Vista Plus 200 – so my heart didn’t beat faster with this combo.

 Continue reading “Week 2, 52 rolls: a Minolta Dynax 5 try-out photowalk in Rotterdam”